chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 ### Firewall ports

-To allow access to all services firewall ports have been opened as follows:
+To allow access to all services firewall ports have been opened on QDE as follows:

 * 8443: Nexus WebUI
 * 8081: Jenkins WebUI